 Papers and panels dealing with the conference themes (or other themes sparked in your brain by this topic) are encouraged.
 As always, we especially welcome proposals for papers and panels focusing on the work and interests of the Inklings (especially J. R. R. Tolkien, C. S. Lewis, and Charles Williams), of our Guests of Honor, and of other fantasy authors and themes.
 Papers and panels from a variety of critical perspectives and disciplines are welcome.

 Individual papers will be scheduled for one hour to allow time for questions, but should be timed for oral presentation in 40 minutes maximum.
-Two presenters who wish to present shorter, related papers may also share a one-hour slot, in which case please indicate this on your proposal.
-Panels will be scheduled for 1.5-hour time slots and normally will include 3-5 presenters who will speak briefly on the subject (usually 10 minutes or less), leaving substantial time for discussion with the audience.
+Two presenters who wish to present shorter, related papers may also share a one-hour slot.
+Panels will be scheduled for 1.5-hour time slots and will normally include 3-5 presenters who speak briefly on the subject (usually 10-15 minutes), leaving substantial time for discussion with the audience.

-Paper and panel proposals (250 word maximum), along with contact information, should be sent to the appropriate Papers or Panels Coordinator at the following email addresses by 15 May 2013.
+Paper and panel proposals (250 word maximum), along with contact information, should be sent to the Papers Coordinator at the following email address by May 1st, 2014.
 AV and technology requests must be included in your proposal.

 The Mythopoeic Society is an international literary and educational organization devoted to the study, discussion, and enjoyment of the works of J. R. R. Tolkien, C. S. Lewis, Charles Williams, and mythopoeic literature.
 We believe the study of these writers can lead to greater understanding and appreciation of the literary, philosophical, and spiritual traditions which underlie their works, and can engender an interest in the study of myth, legend, and the genre of fantasy.
 Find out about past conferences at (http://www.mythsoc.org/mythcon).